aiminoon/WIA1007_Assignment/README.md

 ## Objective
 The main objectives of this assignment are:
 - To enhance students’ analytical skills through practical data handling.
-- To stimulate critical thinking and understanding of real-world predictive analytics.
+- To stimulate critical thinking and understanding of real world predictive analytics.
 - To apply data science workflows including data cleaning, transformation, visualization, and model training.

 ---